-The City of Belle Isle strives to maintain low property tax rates while continuing to provide the same level of services and maintaining a healthy level of financial resources to guard its citizens against service disruption in the event of unexpected revenue shortfalls or unanticipated and extraordinary events such as hurricanes.
-At the end of this fiscal year, the City has an unassigned fund balance in the general fund of 44% of total general fund revenues.
-However, even with this surplus, identifying additional sources of sustainable revenue for the general fund is still an important consideration.
+The City of Belle Isle strives to maintain low property tax rates while providing the same level of services and maintaining a healthy level of financial resources to guard its citizens against service disruption in the event of unexpected revenue shortfalls or unanticipated and extraordinary events such as hurricanes.
+At the end of this fiscal year, the City has an unassigned fund balance in the general fund of 42% of total general fund revenues.
+However, even with this surplus, identifying additional sustainable revenue sources for the general fund is still essential.

 Since 2010, the City has effectively operated without a millage rate increase; however, the surge in inflation is beginning to put a strain on providing the services that the residents of Belle Isle have gotten used to over the past decade.
-As other governments begin showing signs of raising taxes, the City Council will have a decision to make if the City is to continue the trend of not raising the millage rate.
+As other governments begin showing signs of raising taxes, the City Council will have the decision to make if the City is to continue the trend of not raising the millage rate.

-Long-term planning is becoming even more critical with the recent period of economic uncertainty.
-The five-year capital improvement plan remains an important component of the City's long-term planning process.
-By annually reviewing, updating, and adopting the capital improvement plan, the City is able to identify capital improvement projects, identify and forecast funding sources, prioritize improvements based on funding available, and estimate a timeline for completion of individual improvements.
+Long-term planning is becoming even more critical with the recent economic uncertainty.
+The five-year capital improvement plan remains essential to the City's long-term planning process.
+By annually reviewing, updating, and adopting the capital improvement plan, the City can identify capital improvement projects, identify and forecast funding sources, prioritize improvements based on funding available, and estimate a timeline for the completion of individual improvements.
 Among the City's highest priorities, and to which a substantial portion of the five-year capital improvement plan is designated, are stormwater, drainage, and paving projects.
-However, with the receipt of ARPA funds, these one-time projects should be completed.
+However, with the receipt of ARPA funds, these one-time projects should be mostly completed.